GetuiLaboratory/getui-core-ios-cocoapods/README.md

 ## License

-GetuiBXSDK is available under the MIT license.
+GetuiCore is available under the MIT license.
 See the LICENSE file for more info.